epfl-lara/leon/src/sphinx/resourcebounds.rst

 the modern day softwares are deployed on.
 This is true to an extent only if one wants to precisely estimate the resource usage in terms of the actual physical units such as wall-clock time or bytes.
-However, as shown by decades of research in theoretically computer science, it is possible to asses resource usage of programs using more abstract, algorithmic metrics that are fairly independent of the runtime infrastructure.
+However, as shown by decades of research in theoretically computer science, it is possible to assess resource usage of programs using more abstract, algorithmic metrics that are fairly independent of the runtime infrastructure.
 These metrics often characterize the asymptotic behavior of the programs.